The ultimate travel guide to Denver, Colorado –free and written by a local!

 Choosing the best neighbhorhoods in Denver is difficult because there are so many good candidates!
 Denver is composed of dozens of neighborhoods, each with its own unique character — see this map to get a sense of how the city is broken down.
 There are too many Denver neighborhoods to cover them all fairly in this guide, but I’ll briefly go over the nine Denver neighborhoods that are most popular with visitors so that you can find where to stay in Denver.

 Note that one confusing thing about Denver’s neighborhoods is that the “official” terms for some of the more popular neighborhoods don’t necessarily align with the terms that locals will throw around.
 For example, in recent years the slang “RiNo” (standing for “River North”) has come to be used to describe large portions of the historic neighborhood Five Points (some critical travelers might observe that the newer slang terms often correspond to gentrifying areas).

 Since 2014, when the historic train station re-opened to the public after a major renovation project, Union Station has quickly established itself as the cultural heart of Denver.
-If you want to be in the center of it all in Denver, this is the area for you.
+If you are figuring out where to stay in Denver, and want to be in the center of it all, this is the area for you.

 The surrounding neighborhood consists largely older warehouse-style buildings to the east of the station and newer construction to the west, all filled with some of Denver’s best restaurants, boutique shops, bars, and hotels.
 If you can afford it, my top recommendation for first-time visitors is that this is the best area to stay in Denver!
 You’ll be in the middle of it, all with easy access to transportation options, fine dining, sports and performances, nightlife, and the most vibrant parts of the city.
 So for a first time visitor, I’d suggest Union Station as the best neighbhorhood in Denver.